What to Expect When Starting Couples Counseling

 Assessment Phase

 Our second session together would actually be split into two individual sessions.
 For example, I would see one partner for the first 25 minutes and the next partner for the second 25 minutes.
 This is so I can ask some more specific questions about family background and their own experience in the relationship.
-One thing important to note is that I have a no secrets policy when working with couples.
+One thing important to note is that I have a no-secrets policy when working with couples.
 This means that I will not keep a secret for one partner from the other partner.
 It is my professional opinion that this destroys the integrity of the therapy.

 Our third assessment session is where I go over the results of your online relationship assessment.
-I will do this by using a model called the Sound Relationship House which breaks your relationship into 9 different categories: Knowing each other’s inner worlds, sharing fondness and admiration, turning towards one another, having a positive perspective of the relationship, managing conflict, making life dreams come true, sharing meaning, trust, and commitment.
+I will do this by using a model called the Sound Relationship House, which breaks your relationship into 9 different categories: Knowing each other’s inner worlds, sharing fondness and admiration, turning towards one another, having a positive perspective of the relationship, managing conflict, making life dreams come true, sharing meaning, trust, and commitment.
 I will go through and explain each of these categories as well as your relationship’s specific strengths and areas of growth in each of these categories.
 With this, I will share some helpful techniques that we can learn in order to help in each category that requires growth.

 Treatment Phase